ajohnson-linguist/ajohnson-linguist.github.io/docs/_posts/2024-08-18-dialogue-with-evil.markdown

-CONTEXT: I forgot (how to) disable comments.
+I forgot (how to) disable comments.
 By the time I had figured out, someone had replied.
 I deleted their comment, but I forgot to screenshot it.
 In hindsight, I regret that; I wish I could include it.
 The comment essentially expressed that I was exaggerating my position and asked why a Trump presidency would have been troubling for me: It missed the point entirely *and* did not attempt to clarify any questions *in addition* to belying a clear failure to read and/or respect my entire post.

-CONTEXT: I replied to the commenter privately with the following:
+I replied to the commenter privately with the following:

 >So to answer your questions: